justbeinggfrank/fastify-auth-boilerplate/README.md

 - Jest for testing
 - Environment variable support with dotenv
 - CORS to control which domains can access API
-- Log file that can be used for monitoring
+- Log file that can be used for monitoring (app.log)
-- Limited Payload Size
+- Limit on Payload Size
-- Centralized Error Handling: used a global error handler to catch and format errors consistently.
+- Centralized Error Handling
-- Input Validation & Sanitization using zod
+- Input Validation & Sanitization
 - Pagination for List Endpoints

 ---